rezaca/btep/index.md

   type: heroblock
   section_id: hero
   title: 'The Blacktop Jungle '
-  content: "The 3v3 tournament returns October 19th, 2019 for the third year, with
+  content: "The Blacktop Jungle 3v3 returns October 19th, 2019 for the third year,
-    100+ expected teams, 400 players, and 1000 spectators from across the region.
-    \n\nAll skill and age levels are welcome as we converge upon the streets of Uptown Charlotte for a day of competition and fun in the sun.\n\nCome see why the Blacktop Jungle 3v3 is a premier basketball tournament in the Carolinas."
+    with 100+ expected teams and 1000 spectators from across the region. \n\nAll skill and age levels are welcome as we converge upon the streets of Uptown Charlotte for a day of competition and fun in the sun.\n\nCome see why the Blacktop Jungle 3v3 is a premier basketball tournament in the Carolinas."
   image: "/images/3v3 2019.jpg"
   actions:
   - label: Register Your Team(s)